sethderrick/sethderrick/README.md

 - 👋 Hi, I’m Seth Derrick.
 I've been writing code and building systems since the early 1990s when I bought my first computer while attending art school in San Francisco.
-- 👀 I’m interested in building things
+- 👀 I love building things!!
-- 🌱 I’m currently learning AI/ML, data science, and ways to make my Vim workflow more productive.
+- 🌱 Currently learning AI/ML, data science, and ways to make my Vim workflow more productive.
-- 🌱 I'm also studying the Rust language and hoping it gains wider adoption.
+- 🌱 I'm also studying the Rust language.
 - 💞️ I’m looking to collaborate on interesting problems with curious people
 - 📫 You can reach me by emailing seth@sethderrick.tech